shigueojp/Amplify-Cognito-Angular/README.md

 In the next steps, we are going to create all the amplify resources from the diagram above for each environment.

-> :warning: Not recommended to label any service with sufix(dev, test, prod).
-Amplify already create sufix tags for each service added.!
+> :warning: Not recommended to name any service with sufix(dev, test, prod).
+Amplify already create sufix tags for each service added.

 ### Creating Amplify Environment - Development